muratk5n/thirdwave/en/README.md

 ---

-In that case climb down, apply same technique in a different direction, or try to see two steps ahead if possible; meaning take a planning two-steps ahead not just one.
+In that case climb down, apply same technique in a different direction, or try to see two steps ahead if possible; that is havine a two-step plan instead of just one.

 ---